 single visual style.

-- Print all 6 mood boards side by side (literally — pin them up, or use a Figma grid).
-Pick 2 directions that feel right and are sufficiently different from each other.
+- Put all 6 mood boards side by side — literally pin them up, or drop them into a Figma grid.
+Pick 2 directions that feel right and are clearly different from each other.

-- For each chosen direction, generate 5 application examples: logo concept (low-stakes — not final), app screen background, social post template, ad creative, packaging or business card.
+- For each chosen direction, generate 5 application examples: logo concept (low-stakes, not final), app-screen background, social post template, ad creative, and packaging or a business card.
 This is where directions show their cracks.
+Use GPT Image 2 or Nano Banana Pro here so the rendered text and layout are usable.

 - Compare the two application sets.
-Which one survives translation to real artifacts?
+Which one survives translation into real artifacts?
 Pick one as the working direction.

-- Hand the chosen direction to a designer with: brand essence sentence, mood board, 5 application examples, two competitor + admired references.
+- Hand the chosen direction to a designer with: the brand-essence sentence, the mood board, 5 application examples, and your competitor plus admired references.
 They start at iteration 5.

 First-run exercise

-- Pick a brand you don’t actually need to design (yours but pretend, or a fictional one).
+- Pick a brand you do not actually need to design (yours but pretend, or a fictional one).
 Run the full workflow.

 - Time yourself per step.
-The first round usually takes 4-5 hours; you’ll get to 2 hours by round 3.
+The first round usually takes 4–5 hours; you reach about 2 hours by round 3.

-- Save all 6 mood boards even from rejected directions.
-They’re useful as anti-examples in the designer briefing.
+- Save all 6 mood boards, even rejected directions — they are useful as anti-examples in the briefing.

-- When you do the real one, you’ll already know which axes matter most for your sensibility.
+- On the real project, you will already know which axes matter most for your sensibility.

 Quality check

-- Do the 6 mood boards feel genuinely different, or are they 6 variations of the same idea?
-If they share more than the essence, the axes aren’t real.
+- Do the 6 mood boards feel genuinely different, or are they 6 skins of one idea?
+If they share more than the essence, your axes are not real axes.

-- Does each application example hold up at the actual usage size?
-A logo that looks great at 800px and disintegrates at 32px (favicon) is not a direction; it’s a poster.
+- Does each application example hold up at its real usage size?
+A logo that looks great at 800px and disintegrates at 32px (favicon) is a poster, not a direction.

-- Test in light AND dark mode if your product has both.
-Half of AI-generated directions fall apart in dark mode.
+- Test light AND dark mode if your product has both.
+Many AI-generated directions fall apart in dark mode.

-- If you show the mood board to a friend and they describe the brand correctly without seeing your essence sentence, the direction is communicating.
-If they’re confused, regenerate.
+- Show the mood board to a friend without the essence sentence.
+If they describe the brand correctly, it is communicating.
+If they are confused, regenerate.

 How to reuse this workflow

-- Keep all 6 mood boards from every project in a brand library.
-After 3 projects, you’ll see your aesthetic tendencies — useful for self-knowledge or for spotting drift.
+- Keep every project’s 6 mood boards in a brand library.
+After 3 projects you will see your own aesthetic tendencies — useful for self-knowledge and for spotting drift.

-- For the same brand 12 months later, re-run the exploration.
-Brands evolve; you’ll know whether you’re refreshing or rebranding.
+- Re-run the exploration on the same brand 12 months later.
+Brands evolve; the comparison tells you whether you are refreshing or rebranding.

 Common mistakes

-- Treating AI direction as the final brand — it’s exploration.
-The designer still does production.
+- Treating the AI direction as the final brand.
+It is exploration; the designer still does production.

-- Showing the designer the AI output as “this is what I want” — give direction, not final pixels.
-Designers reverse-engineer your AI output and resent it.
+- Handing the designer AI output as “this is what I want.”
+Give direction, not final pixels — designers resent reverse-engineering your AI export.

-- Generating 30 directions and getting lost — 6-8 is plenty.
-Constraint forces decision.
+- Generating 30 directions and getting lost.
+Six to eight is plenty; constraint forces a decision.

 - Skipping the application phase.
-A direction that looks good as a mood board frequently fails in real UI, ads, or small sizes.
+A direction that looks great as a mood board often fails in real UI, ads, or small sizes.

-- Picking the prettiest mood board instead of the one that fits the brand essence.
+- Picking the prettiest board instead of the one that fits the essence.
 “Pretty” is a feature; “right” is the requirement.

 Output checklist